Tensor Fields

 * Covariant derivative: For a covariant/contravariant vector field, it is given respectively by

-a kb = a kbcab kc , a kb = a kb + bac kc .
+a kb = ∂a kb − Γcab kc , ∇a kb = ∂a kb + Γbac kc .

-* Weak derivative: A locally integrable tensor field T has a weak derivative if there exists a tensor field X such that their associated distributions are related by Xma... cb... d = m Ta... cb... d.
+* Weak derivative: A locally integrable tensor field T has a weak derivative if there exists a tensor field X such that their associated distributions are related by Xma... cb... d = ∇m Ta... cb... d.

-@ General references: Spivak 65; Synge & Schild 69; Dodson & Poston 91 [geometry].
+@ General references: Frederiks & Friedmann 24; Spivak 65; Synge & Schild 69; Dodson & Poston 91 [geometry]; Akivis & Goldberg 03; Hackbusch 12 [numerical].

 @ Related topics: Ashtekar et al GRG(82) [generalization]; Geroch & Traschen PRD(87) [weak]; Hall JMP(91) [covariantly constant, and holonomy groups]; Thiffeault JPA(01)n.CD [time derivatives]; Tapia gq/04 [differential invariants]; Boulanger JMP(05)ht/04 [Weyl-covariant].

-Spacetime Tensors > s.a. potential.
+Spacetime Tensors > s.a.
+Potential for a Field.